-In September 2018, we introduced a mastery approach to teaching Mathematics.
-This new scheme is called Inspire Maths.
-Currently, the scheme has only been introduced to Year 3with the aim to roll the programme out as the current Year 3’s progress throughout the school.
-The mastery scheme aims to meet the higher expectations of the 2014 curriculum and promotes enjoyment and enthusiasm for learning through practical activity and exploration of Maths.
+In September 2018, we introduced a mastery approach to teaching Mathematics using a scheme called Inspire Maths.
+This scheme aims to meet the higher expectations of the 2014 curriculum and promotes enjoyment and enthusiasm for learning through practical activity and exploration of Maths.
 Inspire Maths encourages children to reason and apply their knowledge to solve a range of problems.
-The scheme has given the children of Year 3 a ‘buzz’ for Maths and they tackle new mathematical problems with enthusiasm and excitement.
-Next September, both Years 3 and 4 will be following the INSPIRE scheme.